renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## RENOVATE_X_SERVER_VERSION

 If set, renovate will use that string as GitLab server version instead of checking via gitlab api.
-This can be usefull when using the GitlBal `CI_JOB_TOKEN` for running renovate.
+This can be usefull when using the GitLab `CI_JOB_TOKEN` for running renovate.

 See <https://docs.gitlab.com/ee/api/version.html>